mattmellow/Android-Studios-MedAssist/README.md

 7. Download the generated `google-services.json` file
 8. Place the file inside your project’s `/app` directory:
 9. Run the app on an emulator or physical device
-10.

 ## Usage

-- Register a new account or Login with existing credentials
+- Tap **Register Account** page if you're a first-time user; otherwise, log in normally.
+- Enter your details and verify your account.
+- Once you click the verification link sent to your email, your account will be successfully verified.
+- After verification, log in normally.
+- Users can reset their passwords by clicking **Forgot Password**.
+You’ll be prompted to enter your email address and will receive a link to reset your password.
-- Tap **"Add Medication"** to schedule a new reminder
+- Tap the **"Add Medication"** tab to schedule a new reminder.
-- Use the **Appointments** tab to set doctor visits
+- Use the **Appointments** tab to set and edit doctor visits.
+- Tap the **Exercise** tab to create and modify exercise routines.
+- You can delete appointments and reminders by **pressing and holding** the said item in the **Appointments** or **Reminders** tab.
-- View all health logs on the **Dashboard**
+- View all logs and relevant health information on the **Landing Page**.

 ---